 Cord for Wall Hangings

 Single-strand cotton cord in natural and dyed colors.
 Fringes beautifully.
+Use code KNOT10 for 10% off.

 For mounting, driftwood branches create the most organic look.
 Wooden dowels are cleaner and more modern.
 Copper pipes add an industrial edge.